jperalta1989/nofraud_connect/README.md

 This function accounts for the arbitrary values some payment processors place in the `Payment`'s `additional_information` column.

-For example, PayPal Payments Pro and Braintree both place detailed credit card information in `additional_information` rather than the correct corresponding columns Magento already provides (`cc_last4`, `cc_avs_status`, etc.).
+For example, PayPal Payments Pro and Braintree both place detailed credit card information in `additional_information` rather than in the correct corresponding columns Magento already provides (`cc_last4`, `cc_avs_status`, etc.).

 Unfortunately, this means this function will need to be kept up-to-date with any changes made to each payment processor's own implementation.

 ### Api\ResponseHandler
 -----------------------

 This class is currently only responsible for building Status History Comments for `Order` objects, based on the `$resultMap` returned from `RequestHandler->send(...)`.

 It has two public functions.

 #### ResponseHandler public function buildComment( $resultMap )

 Responsible for building the initial Status History Comment applied to `Order`s at checkout.
 Has conditional logic to handle the different NoFraud response types, as well as API calls which resulted in HTTP client errors.

 #### ResponseHandler public function buildStatusUpdateComment( $resultMap )

 Responsible for building comments to be applied when a "review" transaction's status has been updated to "pass" or "fail".
 This function does not contain the special exhaustive variant messages from `buildComment(...)`, so as to avoid adding new Status History Comments unless a proper update has been retrieved from NoFraud.

 ### Logger\Logger
 -----------------